ScooloV/bbpedia/docs/death_zone/titanic_effort.md

 of panicking Gnoblars!
-Coach Skorag quickly worked out that, whilst the Berserkers players performed well as a team, they did so only of their own volition and were unlikely to behave for their new owner without serious financiall recompense; a price Skorag was unwilling to pay (both literally and figurratively).
+Coach Skorag quickly worked out that, whilst the Berserkers players performed well as a team, they did so only of their own volition and were unlikely to behave for their new owner without serious financial recompense; a price Skorag was unwilling to pay (both literally and figurratively).

 Skorag quickly settled on a new plan.
 Realising that a single Giant